firstnamejonas/learn-coding-decider/README.md

 ![screenshot](documentation/feature02.png)

-- **Feature #3: Decider - interactive decision tree**
+**Feature #3: Decider - interactive decision tree**

 - The Decider is a dynamic decision tree powered by JavaScript.
-The logic of the decider is build like the decision tree below:
+The logic of the decider is build like the decision tree below:<br>
 ![screenshot](documentation/feature03_4.png)
 - It presents users with a series of questions and guides them through a personalized journey.
 Based on their responses, the Decider determines whether programming is a fitting career choice.
 - If programming is recommended, users can proceed to an interactive form to subscribe to the newsletter.